William M. CareyPresident

-Mr. Carey attended the University of Chicago and received his B.A. from Columbia College, Columbia University, where he served on the National Alumni Council.
+Mr. Carey attended the University of Chicago and received his B.A. from Columbia College, Columbia University, where serves as a member of the National Leader Conference.
 He has also served on the Board of Trustees of La MaMa Theatre (New York), and Jazz St. Louis.
-He currently serves on the boards of The Music Hall Center (Detroit), The Saint Louis Symphony Orchestra and The Freer-Sackler Museums of the Smithsonian Institution.
+He currently serves on the boards of The Music Hall Center (Detroit), The Saint Louis Symphony Orchestra and The National Museum of Asian Art of The Smithsonian Institution.

 Thomas PodlesnyManaging Member

 Mr. Thomas Podlesny began his career in 1983 as a quantitative equity and fixed income analyst for Merrill Lynch, Pierce, Fenner & Smith.
 In 1986, he became a principal of Performance Analytics, a leading provider of investment consulting and performance evaluation services to domestic retirement plans.

 Mr. Podlesny joined Cortland Associates as the director of marketing and a portfolio manager in 1992.
 In addition to his portfolio management responsibilities at Cortland Associates, Mr. Podlesny is a former Adjunct Professor of Finance at Washington University in St. Louis, Missouri and active in a number of charitable organizations.
 Mr. Podlesny received his B.S. from Elmhurst College in Elmhurst, IL, and his M.B.A. from DePaul University in Chicago, IL.